jstritch/easy-git-annex/README.md

 The easy-git-annex package is a JavaScript/TypeScript API for git-annex and Git commands.
 [git-annex](https://git-annex.branchable.com/) is an integrated alternative to storing large files in [Git](https://git-scm.com/).
-It is not necessary to install git-annex to use easy-git-annex only with Git.

 The easy-git-annex API is a wrapper over git-annex and Git commands.
-Applications pass JavaScript objects with command options and parameters to easy-git-annex which generates the appropriate syntax and runs the command.
+Applications pass JavaScript objects with command options and parameters to easy-git-annex which generates the appropriate command line and runs the command.

 Each command is run asynchronously without blocking the Node.js event loop.
 The Promise returned from every command has the same structure and includes the command and its arguments, repository path, exit code, stdout, and stderr.

-Helper functions assist the application with parsing command responses.
+Helper functions assist your :application with parsing command responses.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
 Environment variables may also be specified.